rccordell/f20idh/index.md

 Taking all that as given, I also want you to **_know_** that your health—both physical and mental—is always more important to me than this class.
 Your family and friends' health is always more important to me than this class.
 You don't have to apologize to me if attempting to learn _during a pandemic_ forces you to work at a different pace from what's outlined on this syllabus, or if we need to find an alternative path for you through this class.
 My primary role as a teacher is to support you however I can.
 Let me know how I can do that better.
 I mean all of this, sincerely.
 Let's work together to meet the challenges and find the joys of this strange semester.

-## Acknowledgments
+### Acknowledgments

-This version of Intro to DH
+This version of "Intro to DH" In developing this course I learned from many people, but I particularly thank [Miriam Posner](https://miriamposner.com/), [Whitney Trettien](http://whitneyannetrettien.com/), and [Scott Weingart](https://scottbot.net/) for graduate syllabi from which I drew particular inspiration.